Exponential periods and o-minimality: Oriented real blow-up

-\begin{ex} The blowup $\tilde{\Pe}^1 := \Blo_{\infty}(\mathbb{P}^1_\C)$ is a compactification of~$\C$ by a circle at infinity.
+\begin{ex} The oriented real blow-up $\tilde{\Pe}^1 := \Blo_{\infty}(\mathbb{P}^1_\C)$ is a compactification of~$\C$ by a circle at infinity.
 The details of the following picture will be explained as we describe the general situation in local coordinates.

 For every $z \in S^1 = \{z \in \C \mid \, |z| = 1\}$ there is a point $z\infty$ on the boundary: it is the point of intersection of the boundary and the half-ray $z \cdot \R_{\ge 0}$.
 A system of open neighbourhoods around $z\infty$ is given by the sets